mtao/nyu-intro-to-computer-science/slides/exam-2-review.md

 Basic object-oriented programming

-- Classes are a sort of representation of Platonic idealism and a solution to the metaphysical problem of universals.
 - Classes are essentially custom data types.
 - Classes are reference types in Java.
 - Objects are instances of a class.